-The end of Ramadan is marked by the sighting of the new moon, which is followed by a day of celebration known as Eid-ul-Fitr or the ‘festival of fast-breaking’.
-Families wake up early in the morning, put on their best clothes and go to the mosque for the Eid sermon and congregational prayers.
-They thank the Merciful God for having given them the opportunity to experience the blessed month of Ramadan.
-The day is accompanied by celebration, socializing, festive meals and modest gift-giving especially to children.
-But before the festivities begin, every person, adult and child, must have already contributed towards Zakat-ul-Fitra.
-This is the giving of a meal, or cash equivalent, to a needy person to make sure that none are excluded from this happy occasion.
+The end of Ramadan is marked by the sighting of the new moon, which is followed by a day of celebration known as Eid-ul-Fitr.
+Families wake up early in the morning, put on their best clothes and go to the mosque for a brief Eid sermon and congregational prayer.
+They thank God for giving them the opportunity to experience the holy month of Ramadan.
+The day is filled with celebration, socializing, festive meals and modest gift-giving, especially to children.

 The Eid celebration is not merely about feasting and socializing.
 There is a deep significance for those who truly observed the holy month with their fasting, abstaining from all bad habits and striving hard to earn the pleasure of God.
-For the observant, the Merciful God has granted Eid as a day for forgiveness of sins.
-The Muslim is left with a feeling of happiness and joy and a renewed energy to face the rest of the year with faith and determination.
-Islam teaches that the objective of life is to earn the pleasure of God.
-The spiritual closeness that can be achieved during the month of Ramadan serves this purpose for those who truly work hard to benefit from it.
+Muslims feel a sense of happiness and a renewed energy to face the rest of the year with faith and determination – until next Ramadan!